-SummaryStudents learn about energy, kinetic energy, potential energy, and energy transfer through a series of three lessons and three activities.
+SummaryStudents make sense of energy, kinetic energy, potential energy, and energy transfer through a series of three lessons and three activities.
 They learn that energy can be neither created nor destroyed and that relationships exist between a moving object's mass and velocity.
 The associated activities give students hands-on experience with examples of potential-to-kinetic energy transfers.
-The activities also provide ways for students to apply the core concepts of energy through engineering practices such as building and testing prototypes to meet design criteria, planning and carrying out investigations, collecting and interpreting data, optimizing a system design, and collaborating with other research groups.
+The activities also provide ways for students to apply the core concepts of energy through science and engineering practices such as building and testing prototypes to meet design criteria, planning and carrying out investigations, collecting and interpreting data, optimizing a system design, and collaborating with other research groups.
 The fundamental concepts presented in this unit serve as a good foundation for future lessons on energy technologies and electricity production.

 The fundamental concept of energy is important across all fields of engineering.
 So many engineered systems, from simple levers and light bulbs to sophisticated machines like jet airplanes, work by transferring energy from one form or object to another.
 Thus, a firm understanding of energy is essential for everyday technical literacy as well as the study of more advanced concepts in engineering.

 Lesson 1 introduces students to a definition of energy and the concepts of kinetic energy, potential energy and energy transfer.
 The subsequent lessons provide more in depth information about these concepts.
 Students get the chance to practice design with respect to design criteria during the associated activity by modifying, testing and redesigning "spool racers" powered by twisted rubber bands.